OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 * [OWASP TOP 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_2017_Project) under the point *[A9 - Using Components with Known Vulnerabilities](https://www.owasp.org/index.php/Top_10-2017_A9-Using_Components_with_Known_Vulnerabilities)*.
 * [OWASP Application Security Verification Standard Project](https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project) under the section *V14.2 Dependency*.

-Based on this context, it's important for a project to ensure that all the third-party dependencies implemented are clean of any security issue, and if they happen to contain any security issues, the developmment team needs to be aware of it and apply the required mitigation measures to secure the affected application.
+Based on this context, it's important for a project to ensure that all the third-party dependencies implemented are clean of any security issue, and if they happen to contain any security issues, the development team needs to be aware of it and apply the required mitigation measures to secure the affected application.

 It's highly recommended to perform automated analysis of the dependencies from the birth of the project.
 Indeed, if this task is added at the middle or end of the project, it can imply a huge amount of work to handle all the issues identified and that will in turn impose a huge burden on the development team and might to blocking the advancement of the project at hand.